microsoft/vscode-docs/docs/remote/containers.md

 ![Select Docker Compose File](images/containers/select-docker-compose.png)

 You'll be asked to either select an existing Docker Compose file (if one exists), or pick a pre-defined container configuration from the [vscode-dev-containers repository](https://github.com/Microsoft/vscode-dev-containers) in a filterable list sorted based on your folder's contents.
-Many of these "dev container definitions" use a Dockerfile, so select one of these definitions for a starting point for Docker Compose: [Existing Docker Compose](https://aka.ms/vscode-remote/samples/existing-docker-compose), [Node.js & MongoDB](https://aka.ms/vscode-remote/samples/node-mongo), [Python & PostgreSQL](https://aka.ms/vscode-remote/samples/python-postgres), or [Docker-in-Docker Compose](https://aka.ms/vscode-remote/samples/docker-in-docker-compose).
+Many of these "dev container definitions" use a Dockerfile, so select one of these definitions for a starting point for Docker Compose: [Existing Docker Compose](https://aka.ms/vscode-remote/samples/existing-docker-compose), [Node.js & MongoDB](https://aka.ms/vscode-remote/samples/node-mongo), [Python & PostgreSQL](https://aka.ms/vscode-remote/samples/python-postgres), or [Docker-from-Docker Compose](https://aka.ms/vscode-remote/samples/docker-from-docker-compose).
 After you make your selection, VS Code will add the appropriate `.devcontainer/devcontainer.json` (or `.devcontainer.json`) file to the folder.

 You can also create your configuration manually.
 To reuse a Docker Compose file unmodified, you can use the `dockerComposeFile` and `service` properties in `.devcontainer/devcontainer.json`.